 You can find more of his columns, from a period of over 20 years, at this List at Electronic Design.
-Unfortunately, a few columns by other authors are also included in this list, just look for those with the label "By Bob Pease" (though some of the other author's columns are quite interesting too).
 Some of his columns are not related to electronics at all, he basically writes about everything that is of interest to him (hiking is one of his favorite topics).

 Pease has also written some very interesting application notes.
 In some of the more recent ones he discusses Op Amp output impedance and the Howland Current Pump.
 Older app notes include a design idea for low noise precision Op Amps, a scheme for load sharing between two or more op amps and a method to avoid trim pots.
 One area where Pease was especially strong was the design of voltage to frequency (V/F) converters - first as discrete circuits, later as ICs.
 In his application note V/F Converter ICs Handle Frequency to Voltage Needs he shows you some advanced tricks to get more performance from his LM331 (a popular IC that is still in production).

 If you like his columns, you might also be interested in his book Troubleshooting Analog Circuits.
 I have mentioned a few caveats there that you might find useful even when reading his other writings.

 In the book Analog Circuit Design that was edited by Jim Williams, two of the chapters were written by Bob Pease.

 A more recent (2008) book that was edited by Bob Pease is Analog Circuits World Class Designs.